Manahil2005/Excel-Worksheet_to_Specific-Format-Word-Doc/README.md

   (e.g. "Wheat Flour Bag" → "Wheat Flour") to match the style of the original reports; unmapped items fall back to their full worksheet description.
-- Year-on-year **increases** are only called out by name once they pass a configurable threshold (`YOY_INCREASE_THRESHOLD`, default 13%), matching the convention of the original reports.
+- Year on year **increases** are only called out by name once they pass a configurable threshold (`YOY_INCREASE_THRESHOLD`, default 13%), matching the convention of the original reports.
 All other change lists include every non-zero item.